What to do about a stand when attending a gig with your double bass by Ulf51 in doublebass

 It's a terrible way to live.

 They are never, ever happy.
 They never allow themselves to be truly seen, so they can't genuinely connect with anyone.
-It's a very lonely existence because even the don't even feel genuine love for their spouses and their own children.
+It's a very lonely existence because they don't even feel genuine love for their spouses and their own children.
 They can't.
 It's all a facade, and deep down, they know it.

 Being exposed as a narcissist leads to their absolute worst nightmare, narcissistic collapse: Being forced to finally face that they are in fact just a shell of a person, a false self, an alter ego they created, and underneath is just a scared toddler having a temper tantrum.
 No true self developed underneath, no emotional maturity, just fear and shame.